Graduated Driver License (GDL) System Law in Minnesota

 • Parent/guardian must attest to at least 10 additional hours of supervised driving.

-As of January 1, 2006 any teen driver with an Instructional Permit or a Provisional Licensed Driver will not be allowed to talk on a cell phone or mobile phone while driving, except if the call is for an emergency, even if the driver is using a hands free device.
-For the Instructional Permit holder, a conviction for this offense extends for six months from the date of the conviction the ability to test for a provisional license.
+For the Instructional Permit holder, a conviction for using a cell phone or texting extends for six months from the date of the conviction the ability to test for a provisional license.
 For a Provisional License holder, if the incident was crash related or the driver has a previous moving violation, it extends the ability to apply for an “under 21 year license, or a full license” for one year or until they are 18.
-Since a ticket will be given a fine up to $100 can be received for this violation.
+Since a ticket will be given, a fine up to $100 can be received for this violation.

 Vanessa’s Law